TheBraveChicken4/ITSC-Self-Driving/README.md

+# Docker
+This project contains a docker file that is built to set up and build dependencies necessary for creating and running ros nodes.
-# LimoDocker
+# ADD INSTRUCTIONS
-This will contain a dockerfile that is generalizable for the AgileX LIMO robots.
-So far the docker should work, but it is not finished.
+- ...
+- ...
+- ...